Exclusive: Malaysian Negotiator Reveals the Story Behind Controversial Rail Deal’s Resurrection

 It is reported by the Malaysian newspaper the Malay Mail that MRL and CCCC will share equally ECRL’s operations and losses, whereas MRL will take in up to 80% of the profits, if any.
 Why were the arrangements?

 Apart from the reduction in construction costs, we also looked at other areas where we could cut costs.
 As you know, public infrastructure projects can sometimes take a very long time before they start turning a profit, and the ECRL is no exception.
-We estimated that MOM (joint management, operations and maintenance) costs would run to RM400 million a year, so we negotiated for shared costs for 20 years so that we can save a potential RM4 billion.
+We estimated that MOM (joint management, operations and maintenance) costs would run to 400 million ringgit a year, so we negotiated for shared costs for 20 years so that we can save a potential 4 billion ringgit.

 That CCCC agreed to the arrangement is an indication that not only are they invested in Malaysia for the long run, but that they also see the potential of the ECRL’s viability.
 And now that they have a role in MOM, they will also look at other related investments along the rail network.
 They also know that their presence can pull in other investors in TOD (transit-oriented development) projects along the rail network.